gselini/gselini.github.io/README.md

     + Including exams on Statistics
     + Dissertation on type parametrization-based programming in C++

-Problem- and concept- and question- driven, self-learner, self-starter and self-motivating.
+Problem- and concept- and question- driven, self-learner, self-starter and self-motivating. \
 Deductive, rather than repetitive.
-Fundamentally capable of approaching new (unseen) things.
+Fundamentally capable of approaching new (unseen) things. \

-Evolutionary, both on projects and myself.
+Evolutionary, both on projects and myself. \
 Team player, collaborative person (rather than competitive), constructive, willing to share knowledge with receptive people.

+## employment history